guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 In Terraform Cloud the workspace stores state data, has it's own set variables values and environment variables, and allows for remote operations and logging.
 Terraform Cloud workspaces also provide access controls, version control integration, API access and policy management.

-Terraform cloud allows to specify credentiasl to aws environemnts throgh environment variables.
+Terraform cloud allows to specify credentials to aws environments through environment variables.

 It stores the state file, and keeps a version history of the state file as it grows and changes over time.

 workspaces

+terraform cloud can integrate with the most popular VCS systems, including GitHub, GitLab, Bitbucket and Azure DevOps.
+Settings --> Add a VCS provider

+private module registry allows to store and verson terraform modules whic hare re-usable snippets of terraform code.
+It's an index of private modules that aren't shared with publicity.
+Publish button --> connect to GitHub --> Publish module

+the terraform private modules follow a naming convention: `terraform-<PROVIDER>-name`
 ###### Terraform concepts

 Another common practice is to have one single configuration file that contains all the resource blocks required to provision the infrastructure.
 A single configuration file can have as many number of configuration blocks that you need.
 A common naming convention used for such a configuration file is to call it the main.tf.